Bwindi Impenetrable National Park, Uganda

 Wildlife Beyond Gorillas

-The park has over 350 bird species, including 24 endemic to the Albertine Rift.
-For birders, a two-day birding walk in Buhoma is worth adding to any gorilla trip.
+Bwindi has over 350 bird species, including 24 endemic to the Albertine Rift.
+A two-day birding walk in the Buhoma area is worth adding for serious birders.

 Accommodation